3D Metal Printing – An Overview

 What can be made with metal 3D printers?

 The possibilities which open up with metal 3D printers techniques are almost limitless and designs which were either impossible or extremely expensive to make are now far more viable.

 Through metal 3D printers, metal can be shaped far more easily, and incredibly complex and intricate designs are far more achievable.
 This could be as complex as tubes within tubes, hollow middles with undercuts and overhangs, or just superfine layers previously too delicate to cut.
 The 3D print will take on the shape which the Laser is instructed to form, which means the only real limitation is what you can design or imagine!

 What’s the difference between 3D rapid prototyping and 3D laser printing?

 When it comes to 3D metal printing, UK media coverage has been immense, putting the technology firmly in the limelight and showing off exactly what could be possible – even going as far as showing a house that was constructed this way.

 But although the printer works in the same way as a 3D rapid prototype, there is a large gulf in quality and performance.
 Both are built on the same core concept, but a rapid prototype machine is designed to handle larger sizes and will be pinpoint accurate by comparison.

 3D printing with metal is far more complex than using other materials, and more expensive too.
 The extremely high temperatures mean that 3D printing in metal is far less accessible to home users than plastic, for example.
-There are a number of 3D printers suitable for home use but laser printing on metal is not normally available other than in industry.
+There are a number of metal 3D printers suitable for home use but laser printing on metal is not normally available other than in industry.